-New: We now host multiple courses developed by Grant Management Solutions project!
-These courses offer tools and approaches for consultants providing technical support to Global Fund beneficiaries.
+New: Multiple courses developed by Grant Management Solutions project!
+These courses offer tools and approaches for consultants providing technical support related to governance and management to Global Fund beneficiaries.
 Courses in English/French

 This self-paced course teaches health professionals how to use QuanTB, a downloadable forecasting, quantification, and early warning tool for TB medicines.

 This self-paced course introduces healthcare workers to new TB medicines such as bedaquiline and delamanid, and new regimens such as the 9 month regimen, and the responsible use of them, for the treatment of multi-drug resistant TB (MDR-TB).

 Ouvert : La gouvernance pour les jeunes [en français]

 Ce cours d’autoformation à son propre rythme est conçu pour les jeunes dans le but de leur fournir des informations au sujet de la bonne gouvernance, des idées pour s’engager au niveau de la gouvernance, et de renforcer leurs compétences en matière de gouvernance.

 This self-paced course is designed to provide young people with information about good governance, ideas on how to engage in governance, and ways to strengthen governance skills.

 Ouvert : Le leadership pour les jeunes [en français]